Denmark–Norway: Origins of the Union

 The three kingdoms of Denmark, Norway and Sweden united in the Kalmar Union in 1397.
 Sweden broke out of this union and re-entered it several times, until 1521, when Sweden finally left the Union, leaving Denmark–Norway (including overseas possessions in the North Atlantic and the island of Saaremaa in modern Estonia).
 During the Count's Feud, where the Danish crown was contested between Protestant Oldenburg King Christian III and Catholic King Christian II, the relatively Catholic realm of Norway also wished to leave the union in the 1530s, but was unable to do so due to Denmark's superior military might.
-Following this, King Christian completely united the kingdoms to reduce the chances of further uprisings, leaving nearly no separations but name.
+Following this, King Christian III completely united the two kingdoms to reduce the chances of further uprisings, and made Lutheranism the state religion in both kingdoms.